yatesco/seafile-docs/deploy_pro/deploy_in_a_cluster.md

 ### Copy the config to all Seafile servers

 Supposed your Seafile installation directory is `/data/haiwen`, compress this whole directory into a tarball and copy the tarball to all other Seafile server machines.
 You can simply uncompress the tarball and use it.

+You have to make sure, on each node, `seafile-data/httptemp` should point to the same NFS share folder.

 On each node, run `./seafile.sh` and `./seahub.sh` to start Seafile server.